About Our History

 2002 brought further changes to the now newly formed Public Defender Agency.
 Mr. Graft retired at the beginning of this year and James J. Abbs was appointed Chief Public Defender.
 During his appointment, the Public Defender Board and the Noble County Judges decided that it would be in the best interest of Noble County to have a full-time Public Defenders’ office.
 That proposal was approved by the Noble County Commissioners and the Noble County Counsel on March 1, 2002 and commencing on April 1, 2002 Noble County became one of the first counties in the State of Indiana to employ full time Public Defenders.
 At that time, there were 2 full-time Public Defenders handling all Felony and Juvenile cases and 2 three quarter time Public Defenders handling all Misdemeanor cases.
 The initial office space for the Public Defenders’ Agency was on the 4th floor of the Courthouse in 2 rooms which had previously had been used by the Courts as their law library.

 The next major change within the Public Defenders’ office came in April 2004.
-On that date, because of the necessity of growth within the Court house, the Public Defenders were moved to their present location on 110 E. Jefferson St, Albion, Indiana.
+On that date, because of the necessity of growth within the Court house, the Public Defenders were moved to 110 E. Jefferson St, Albion, Indiana.
 This office space, which the Public Defenders’ staff was allowed to design, is a building consisting of 3 offices, a conference room with video conferencing and two workstations for support staff.
 This office is also completely wired for computers and nearly all of the research materials are now obtained electronically through the internet and related services giving this office the state of the art technology.
 During the end of the year 2006 the Public Defenders were allowed to add an additional staff member making the first growth in the office since the year 1999.
 An additional attorney was hired to handle conflict cases.
 In 2010, the Agency began handling CHINS cases and added another attorney to their staff.
+On August 1, 2022, the Public Defenders' office moved to the new Courthouse Annex at 109 N. York St. Suite 2800, Albion Indiana.
+The new office space consists of six offices, four support staff work areas and a conference room.

 The Noble County Public Defenders’ Agency continues to grow through its outreach to the community.
 Its most important obligation is to the clients that they are appointed to represent.
 The agency still works with the community in setting up rehabilitation programs and assists in education programs throughout the county.
 The agency is an effective and efficient operation for Noble County which serves its community by protecting those constitutional rights which are so important to this country.
 The Agency also serves as a source of information for individuals throughout Noble County and monitors activities to ensure that all citizens are treated fairly.